The development of society makes the traditional style change to suit modern life. However, the core of culture still follows the local people.

 4. Lễ lại mặt (reunion ceremony)

-Usually, this ritual takes 1-3 days after the wedding.
-However, the specific time is flexible based on the actual situation, work, and geographic location between the two houses to get the best adjustment.
+Usually, this ritual takes 1 – 3 days after the wedding.
+However, the specific time is flexible based on the actual situation, work, and geographic location between the two houses in Vietnam to get the best adjustment.

 The purpose of the reunion ceremony is to express the son-in-law’s respect and gratitude for the work and nurturing of his wife’s parents.